zurie/LogicX-Push2/README.md

 ### New Features include:
 * NO LONGER NEED OSCulator (keybinds are now from a json file)
-* Collapsable SCALES.
-Now you can remove the black keys from your pad and only show notes found in your desired scales.
+* Collapsible Scales – Hide unused pads and display only the notes in your selected scale, giving you a cleaner, more focused playing surface.
 * Updated Frontend UI
 * Updated Transport Controls (Stop / Play / Record / Metronome / Mute / Solo )
 * Better Navigation Controls